Attendant Outreach Services

 - Be at least 16 years of age or older

 - Have a permanent physical disability and require physical assistance with activities of daily living such as bathing, dressing, transferring and toileting.
-We provide services to individuals with a variety of disabilities including, but, not limited to multiple slerosis, cerebral palsy, spinal cord injuries, acquired brain injuries, muscular dystrophy and Huntington disease.
+We provide services to individuals with a variety of disabilities including, but, not limited to multiple sclerosis, cerebral palsy, spinal cord injuries, acquired brain injuries, muscular dystrophy and Huntington disease.

 - Be able to direct their own services.
 This means communicating and training the staff about what you want done, when you want it done and how.